Verónica (2017 Spanish film): Inspiration

-The film was inspired when Estefanía Gutiérrez Lázaro (1973–1991) reportedly suffered hallucinations and seizures after performing the séance at a school in Madrid to try to contact her friend's deceased boyfriend who had died six months earlier.
+The film was inspired when Estefanía Gutiérrez Lázaro (1973–1991) reportedly suffered hallucinations and seizures after performing a séance at a school in Madrid to try to contact her friend's deceased boyfriend who had died six months earlier.
 Her exact cause of death is a mystery.
 Her house allegedly became haunted after her death according to the British magazine NME.
 The American magazine Newsweek, referenced by NME, is more cautious and while acknowledging that the case is real, likens the event to the similar pop-culture phenomenon and urban legend The Amityville Horror.
 In the same magazine, director Paco Plaza says that he didn't feel bound to portray the real events, clarifying "...the whole story of Veronica and the sisters and Antoñito, this little Marlon Brando with glasses, it’s all a vision."

 Production

 The screenplay was penned by Paco Plaza alongside Fernando Navarro.
 The film was produced by Apache Films alongside El Expediente La Película AIE, with the participation of RTVE and support from ICAA.
 The score was composed by Eugenio Mira, credited under the pseudonym Chucky Namanera.
+The film's soundtrack also features the songs "Maldito duende", "Entre dos tierras" and "Hechizo" by Héroes Del Silencio (all from their album Senderos de traición (1990)) and an advertising jingle for a brand called "Centella".

 Release

-Verónica originally released on 25 August 2017 in Spain.
-In addition, the film was released in eight other countries between the months of December 2017 up until February 2018.
+Verónica originally released on 25 August 2017 in Spain and was selected for the lineup of the 2017 Toronto International Film Festival's Contemporary World Cinema section.
+In addition, the film was released in eight other countries between December 2017 and February 2018.

-The film was selected for the lineup of the 2017 Toronto International Film Festival's Contemporary World Cinema section.
+The rights for the film were later bought by streaming platform Netflix where it was released in early March 2018 and became a small hit.